mrandri19/mrandri19.github.io/_posts/2019-07-24-modern-text-rendering-linux-overview.md

 style="max-width: auto; display: block; margin: auto;"/>
 </figure>

-FreeType is the text rendering engine: it takes a codepoint and a font, then renders an image of that codepoint.
+FreeType is the text rendering engine: it takes a glyph index and a font, then renders an image of that glyph index.
 It also provides basic kerning support.
 You can configure it by specifying the hinting level and which and how much antialiasing to use.

 ## Sources